nitsudgo/blog/programming/notion-as-a-cms-for-nextjs-blogging.md

 ---
 *I’ve been looking for a simple way to integrate a blog and rudimentary content management system into my Next.js web application.
 After playing around with a few options such as scraping from a separate Jekyll static blog, I finally discovered, and settled on using Notion and its Publish to Web feature.
 By combining the flexibility and ease of writing in Notion with the `react-notion-x` package, I can finally make and manage my content without worrying too much about publishing and post CRUD infrastructure.*

-> This is an old post migrated from ancient times.
+> [!warning] This is an old post migrated from ancient times.
 Whilst the content should still be okay, a lot of things have changed since then.
 For one, I don't use Notion as a CMS anymore!

 # Introduction

 In case you haven't already noticed, the entire blog portion of this website (i.e. the blog post listing page, and the blog posts themselves) has been crafted in [Notion](https://www.notion.so/).
 I first heard of Notion when some colleagues brought it up briefly during a work discussion but I didn't think much of it at the time.
 At some point during my efforts to improve self productivity, I decided to take a closer look at it to see if it could boost my efficiency and organizational planning skills.
 I was quite impressed at how intuitive Notion was and how easy it was to get started creating things like Kanban boards, habit trackers, write-ups, documentation, and more.